This article is also available in Spanish here.

 Adam can mean “human” and “humanity”

-In the screenshots below, I have highlighted every incidence of ha’adam (the human being) in yellow.
+In the screenshots below, I have highlighted every incidence of ha’adam (the human) in yellow.
 (N.B.
 In verse 5 there is no article but the context indicates that adam is not a proper noun.)
 I have also highlighted every incidence of ish (man) with blue, and ishshah (woman) with pink.
-By looking at the screenshots below it is evident that it is not until the part that becomes the woman is taken out of the first human that we clearly see an ish, a male person, and not before.
+Looking at the screenshots below, we clearly see an ish, a male person, after the side that is made into the woman is taken out of ha’adam, and not before.